Obviously I can only answer these questions as they pertain to my family. Homeschoolers are a diverse bunch.

 10. Do many homeschooled kids think TV is the devil and therefore don’t watch it?

 NO!!!!!!
 Since we don't have Cable TV (a decision based on finances) my kids usually prefer spending time on the Internet to TV viewing though.
-We also have a large selection of DVD's.
+We also have a large selection of DVD's.11.
+Where/how/in what ways do homeschooled kids hang out with kids other than their siblings?

 For younger kids homeschool groups usually get together for park days and field trips.
 Older kids hang out with their friends at the same places public school kids do; the mall, Internet cafes, sporting events, the movies., each others homes, etc.